 Source: Bespoke, October 26, 2009.

-Asha Bangalore (Northern Trust): Recession is history, economy back in
+Asha Bangalore (Northern Trust): Recession is history, economy back in business

 "The recession is behind us.
 Real gross domestic product of the US economy grew at an annual rate of 3.5% in the third quarter after a 0.75 drop in the prior quarter.
 This is the first increase of real GDP after a string of four quarterly declines.
 Real GDP has declined in five out of the six quarters of the recession.